Marine engineers operate, service and repair engines, and mechanical and electronic equipment on ships and boats.

 "I like the varied nature of the work – sometimes you’re working on an engine, pulling pistons apart, other times you’re working in passenger areas.

 "The scenery is fantastic.
 Marlborough Sounds and the Wellington harbour entrance is a great part of the world.

 "I also enjoy the lifestyle – I work two weeks on, two weeks off.
 I mean, who else gets a two-week weekend?
 That’s fantastic."

-- the National Certificate in Mechanical Engineering (Level 4) or equivalent reduces some of the qualifying time required to become a Maritime Engineer Class 3, 4 or 5.
+If you have a National Certificate in Mechanical Engineering (Level 4) or equivalent, this can reduce your qualifying time to become a Marine Engineer Class 3, 4 or 5.

-The Royal New Zealand Navy also offers marine engineering cadet training.
+The Royal New Zealand Navy also offers training for marine engineers.

 - Maritime New Zealand website - list of approved training providers

-- Maritime New Zealand website - information about maritime engineering qualifications
+- Maritime New Zealand website - marine engineers' certificates

-- Defence Careers website - information on marine engineer officer training
+- Defence Careers website - marine engineer officer training

 Marine engineers need to be: